ashandoak/ashandoak.github.io/README.md

 2. Summarize paper - especially point out contributions.
 This is valuable to the reviewers understanding, and demonstrates to the author that their work was understood (or not understood).
 3. Strengths and weaknesses - separate and itemize for clarity
 4. Comments to authors (many of the following criteria are typically defined in the CfP, so there is often some measure for reviewers.
 Not all of these need to be represented in terms of strengths and weaknesses):
-    - Significance: It is the author's responsibilty to determine significance, but it should be clear to the reviewer
+    - Significance: It is the author's responsibility to determine significance, but it should be clear to the reviewer
     - Soundness: Paper must answer the questions it poses with rigor.
 Probably the most difficult to asses.
     - Novelty: The most subjective?
     - Verifiability and transparency: The source of data and methodology of experiments should be clear to the reviewer.
 The data should also clearly apply to the research question.
 This is probably the second hardest criteria to asses.
     - Presentation: Adherence to ACM or IEEE formatting standards (as defined in CfP) is critical.
-5. Questions for authors to respond to - constructure and encouraging questions are best.
+5. Questions for authors to respond to - constructive and encouraging questions are best.

 __General notes:__
 I felt pretty good about some of the questions I came up with, but I didn't get to ask many of then - was a bit too difficult on Zoom.
 Nevertheless, I think the process I took above generate some good ideas.
 I didn't note speaker names because that felt a bit too challenging with speed of speech and accents, etc.

 The process listed for the paper review will, I think, be fairly challenging.
 The list of five criteria (significance, soundness, etc.) seem to overlap in some cases, but perhaps that's just my perspective as a novice, or just my impression on first examination.
 Maybe a rubric would help?
-Perhaps too perscriptive?
+Perhaps too prescriptive?

 ## Lecture 13 (Feb.
 28, 2022)
 __Class notes:__